the-othernet/DualMix128/README.md

 ## Features

-* **High Performance:** Significantly faster than standard library generators and competitive with or faster than other modern high-speed PRNGs like xoroshiro128++ and wyrand.
+* **High Performance:** Significantly faster than standard library generators and competitive with or faster than other modern high-speed PRNGs like wyrand and xoroshiro128++.
 * **Good Statistical Quality:** Has passed PractRand with zero anomalies (256MB to 32TB) as well as TestU01's BigCrush suite.

 ## Performance